ooctopuss/Ing-Software-2/README.md

 # Design Choices:

-Our application, developed in Ruby on Rails, has been implemented through the use of a gem called "rails_admin" that allows you to operate with an application that works in a short time.
-The gem in question, however, prevents a high scalability and malleability of the code as it is not particularly intuitive and editable in all its aspects; despite this small handicap we decided to use it as it provides us with attractive graphics and good management from an administrative point of view.
-The design logic, whose presence is also evident in the User Stories, is easy to implement and requires that the work team estimate the project in a number of hours; divided into standards and extras based on the complexity of the functions to be performed in those specific time bands; and the invoices at the beginning of the project; if the estimate proves to be accurate and the client's specifications do not vary, no problems arise; if the specifications change, a new invoice will be issued.
-In the event that the hours are not sufficient, the team will have to work without compensation to achieve all the specifications requested by the customer.
+Our application, developed with Ruby on Rails, was implemented using a gem called "rails admin" that let to be operative with a working application in few time.
+The gem in question though, prevents a high scalability and malleability of the code because it's not particularly intuitive and editable in all his aspects; despite this little problem, we decided to use it because it gives us an endearing graphic and a good management from the administrative point of view.
+The logic behind the project, of which you can guess the presence even from the User Stories, it's of simple implementation and expect the work team to estimate the project based on a defined number of hours, divided in standard or extra hours based on the complexity of the functions to implement in that determined piece of time and it releases an invoice at the beginning of the project.
+If the evaluation will be exact and the specifics will vary, it'll be issued a new invoice.
+In the case in which the hours won't be sufficient, the team will have to work without compensation to realize all the specifics required by the client.

 # License: